yangoliver/yangoliver.github.io/_posts/2016/2016-04-09-using-kgdb-debug-linux-kernel-3.md

 The getmod.py is from [KGTP](https://github.com/teawater/kgtp) project, which provides kernel dynamic tracing functionalities for Linux kernel.
 The script could be used individually without building and installing KGTP kernel modules.
+Note that this tool is not only used for this early boot scenario, but also could be used for the module symbol loading after system boot.

 In fact, in Linux v4.0, [the gdb scripts for kernel debugging got integrated](https://github.com/torvalds/linux/blob/master/Documentation/gdb-kernel-debugging.txt).
 All gdb scripts are available under kernel mainline source tree: [scripts/gdb](https://github.com/torvalds/linux/tree/master/scripts/gdb).